Internship Information for Employers

-Internships can be paid or unpaid, and students can choose whether or not to pursue academic credit to supplement the experience.
-Academic credit, when possible, requires additional participation on your part as determined by the supervising faculty member in a related academic discipline.
-Regardless of academic credit, organizations offering unpaid internships should be mindful of characteristics outlined by the US Department of Labor, especially when offered by a for-profit entity.
+An internship is an opportunity for students to obtain career relevant experience.
+The academic internship for credit requires additional participation on your part as determined by the supervising faculty member in a related academic discipline.
+Organizations offering unpaid internships should be mindful of characteristics outlined by the US Department of Labor, especially if offered by a for-profit entity.

 Providing interns with real work is number one to ensuring a successful intern partnership.
-That means interns should be doing work related to their major, that is challenging, and that is recognized as valuable to the organization and students.
+That means interns should be doing work related to an entry level position in their major.
+The work is recognized as valuable to the organization and students.

-When creating an internship, it is important that the intern has guidance and is supervised by someone with expertise in the field.
-If you are unsure about the career relevance, it may be best to involve a member of the faculty in aligning a new internship with Parkside curriculum, and we can facilitate an introduction to academic departments.
+When creating an internship, it is important that the intern has guidance and is supervised on site by someone with expertise in the field.
+If you are unsure about the career relevance, we can make an introduction to a faculty member and an academic discipline that matches your internship experience.

-Internships must be clearly defined, and that means starting with a position description.
-It is important to note that Parkside students are often in high demand and organizations may need to be competitive to attract top talent.
+Internships are clearly defined, and that means starting with a position description.
+Parkside students are in high demand and organizations may need to be competitive to attract top talent.
 Use your position description to stand out.

-If you have already developed an internship, students use RangerTrak to explore and pursue opportunities.
-The Advising and Career Center offers employer resources to market your positions to students.
+If you have already developed an internship, students use Handshake to explore and pursue opportunities.
+The Advising and Career Center and the Center for Community and Business Engagement work closely to offer employer resources to market your positions to students online and on-campus.